Linsonng/MyAgenticPlayground/README.md

-AMAZING FACT: the repo is created by agentic AI
+AMAZING FACT: this repo is created and pinned by agentic AI